-This Week....Laura Meadows, Director - UGA Carl Vinson Institute of Government
+Next Week...Laura Meadows - Director, University of Georgia Carl Vinson Institute of Government

-As director of the University of Georgia s Carl Vinson Institute of Government, the largest and most comprehensive university-based institute of government in the United States, Laura Meadows coordinates the efforts of more than 150 faculty and staff who provide technical assistance, applied research, technology solutions, and training and development services to governments in Georgia and internationally.
-These efforts serve to promote good governance in Georgia and across the globe and to expand economic opportunities for the entire state.
+As director of the Carl Vinson Institute of Government, Laura Meadows coordinates the efforts of more than 150 employees who provide technical assistance, applied research, technology solutions, and training and development services to governments in Georgia and internationally.

-Laura joined the Institute of Government in 2009 and was appointed permanent director in February 2012.

-Laura has an extensive career in public service working with state and local governments on a variety of issues such as planning, housing, infrastructure development, and facilitating community development and economic growth efforts.
-Prior to her work with the university, Laura served in several executive positions at the state and federal level including commissioner of the Georgia Department of Community Affairs, the first executive director of the OneGeorgia Authority, assistant secretary of state, and state director of the U.S. Department of Agriculture los Rural Development program.
+Dr. Meadows joined the Institute of Government in 2009 and was appointed permanent director in February 2012.
+She has an extensive career in public service, working with state and local governments on a variety of issues such as planning, housing, infrastructure development, and facilitating community development and economic growth efforts.
+Prior to her work with the university, Dr. Meadows served in several executive positions at the state and federal levels, including commissioner of the Georgia Department of Community Affairs, the first executive director of the OneGeorgia Authority, assistant secretary of state, and state director of the U.S. Department of Agriculture s Rural Development program.